Discover more from Timeless & Timely

 In 1862, President Abraham Lincoln stood before Congress to give his annual message, quoted above.
 The country was in the midst of a bloody civil war and the outcome was anything but certain.

-This week marks one year since the assault on the U.S. Capitol and democracy.
-And, according to an Ipsos poll, Americans seem inexorably split on their perceptions of the events that day.
+One year after the assault on the U.S. Capitol and democracy, according to an Ipsos poll Americans were inexorably split on their perceptions of the events that day.

 Sun Tzu wrote “the wheels of justice turn slowly, but grind exceedingly fine.”
 And Rev. Martin Luther King, Jr. famously said “the arc of the moral universe is long, but it bends toward justice.”